fobordo/kickstarter-analysis/README.md

 ### Limitations of the Dataset

-Some limitations of this dataset are the timeframe this data was pulled from, that being 2014 to 2016.
-Since seven years have passed since the earliest data from this dataset was collected, it is quite possible that the data for past few years could show very different trends.
+Some limitations of the dataset are the timeframe this data was pulled from, that being 2014 to 2016.
+Since seven years have passed since the earliest data from this dataset was collected, it is quite possible that data from more recent years could show very different trends.
 The data also only ranges the span of two years, limiting the accuracy of the conclusions drawn from this analysis.
-If data was pulled from, say, the years 2019 to 2021, the data would be heavily skewed due to the COVID-19 pandemic.
-As such, it would be best to analyze a larger timeframe in order to level out any possible biases in data.
+If data was pulled from, say, the years 2019 to 2021, the data would be heavily skewed by the impact the COVID-19 pandemic had on the world.
+As such, it would be best to analyze a larger timeframe in order to level out any possible biases in the data.

 Another limitation is the breakdown of categories.
 In the analysis of Outcomes Based on Goals for play Kickstarter campaigns, we saw that play campaigns with goals of $35,000 to $44,999 had the third highest success rate of 67%.
-This was a very specific goal range, but our conclusions were limited to the overarching subcategory of "plays," so we couldn't perform an even deeper analysis of what kind of plays,   specifically, succeeeded in this goal range.
+This was a very specific goal range, but our conclusions were limited to the broad subcategory of "plays," so we couldn't perform an even deeper analysis of what kind of plays, specifically, succeeeded in this goal range.
 More in-depth insights could be analyzed if a sub-subcategory for types of plays could be pulled from the Kickstarter data.

 ### Other Possible Tables/Graphs